ustaxcourt/ef-cms/SETUP.md

 1. Update dns_domain inside the management/management/terraform.tfvars.template to match your desired domain.
 2. run the deploy-infrastructure.sh script:
     - `cd management/management && ./deploy-infrastructure.sh`
-    - this command will continously print out "module.management.jenkins-certificate.aws_acm_certificate_validation.dns_validation: Still creating..." until you have finished set 7 and waited some time
+    - this command continously prints out "module.management.jenkins-certificate.aws_acm_certificate_validation.dns_validation: Still creating..." until you have finished the next step (step 3) and waited some time for the dns resolutions to happen
     - this command will generate 2 files (id_rsa / id_rsa.pub)
         - backup these keys
         - they are used to ssh into the bastion and jenkins ec2 instances
-3. create NS records on your current DNS to point to the AWS DNS
+3. create NS records on your current DNS to point a subdomain to AWS Route53 DNS
     - login to aws and navigate to the Route53 console
     - click on "hosted zones"
     - click on your domain
-    - keep track of the 4 NS record - you will use these in the next step
+    - keep track of the 4 NS record - you will use these in a bit
-    - open your DNS / domain name provider
-    - manage the DNS related to your domain
+    - open your DNS / domain name provider to manage your domain
     - create the same 4 NS Records to match the ones in the Route53 console
         -  example host: efcms
         -  example value: ns-1212.awsdns-23.org.